Teknomancer/beezer/README.md

 ```

 Once the build succeeds, the binaries should be available in the `build` directory.
 Check the wiki for a list of the [build options](https://github.com/Teknomancer/beezer/wiki/CMake-Build-Options) available.

+If you're using gcc2, you will need the CMake 3.19.4 package.
+Newer CMake doesn't seem to work with gcc2.